 Help with school costs

-As a parent or person with parental responsibilities for a child you may be entitled to certain types of financial help depending on your financial circumstances.
-If your child is at a private school you will have to approach the school to find out if any financial help is available.
+If your child is at a private school, you'll have to approach the school to find out if any financial help is available.

 Who provides financial help

-If your child attends a state school the local authority education department has to provide certain kinds of financial help for families in particular circumstances.
+If your child attends a state school, the local authority's education department has to provide certain kinds of financial help for families in particular circumstances.
 Other kinds of help are discretionary and depend on local policy.

-Education authorities are not obliged to provide school meals.
-However, schools must provide facilities for children to eat packed lunches and must provide free school meals to certain children.
+Education authorities don't have to provide school meals.
+However, schools must provide a place for children to eat packed lunches and give free school meals to some children.

-There are no controls over what a school can charge for meals but it does have to abide by the rules for free meals.
+There are no limits on what a school can charge for meals, but schools do have to abide by the rules for free meals.

-Schools either provide a set menu, usually with some choice, or operate a cafeteria system where children choose food up to the value they wish to spend.
-Most secondary schools now run a cafeteria system.
+Schools either provide a set menu, usually with some choice, or have a cafeteria, where children choose food up to the value they wish to spend.
+Most secondary schools have cafeterias.

-Although a choice is normally given, even on a set menu, children on special diets for medical, cultural or religious reasons may have problems with the content of meals.
-If you feel your child is not getting a proper choice, you should first discuss this with the school, and if this does not resolve the problem, take it up with the local authority.
+Children on special diets for medical, cultural or religious reasons may have problems with the meals being offered.
+If you feel your child isn't getting a proper choice, you should first discuss this with the school.
+If this doesn't resolve the problem, you should take it up with the local authority.
 Schools are required to follow rules about what food and drink they can provide.
 Read more about the rules on food and drink in schools.

 Free school meals

-All children in the first three years of primary school are entitled to free school meals.
-Children who are over 2 years and are receiving free early learning and childcare are eligible for free school meals.
+All children in Primary 1 to 5 at a local authority school are entitled to free school meals.
+Children who are over 2 years old and are receiving free early learning and childcare are also eligible for free school meals.

-Education authorities are not obliged to provide school milk.
-Each authority sets its own policy on whether or not to provide milk.
+Education authorities aren't obliged to provide school milk.
+Each authority sets its own policy on whether to provide milk.

 Education authorities must provide transport, or help with the cost of transport, if they consider it necessary to help children get to school.

-- cannot walk to school for medical reasons or because they have a disability; or
+can't walk to school for medical reasons or because they're disabled

-live within walking distance of the school but without free transport could not reasonably be expected to get to the school.
+live within walking distance of the school but couldn't reasonably be expected to get to the school without free transport.

 Some local authorities may have more generous schemes.
 You should check with your local education authority to find out how your local scheme works.

-Free transport can be provided by the local authority providing its own buses or by giving the child a free pass for public transport.
-Assistance can also be given for help with ferry, taxi or other transport (for example in remote areas or for children with disabilities).
-Free school transport is not dependent on the parents' income.
+Free transport can be provided by the local authority using its own buses or by giving the child a free pass for public transport.
+Assistance can also be given for help with ferry, taxi or other transport, for example in remote areas or for disabled children.
+Free school transport doesn't depend on the parent's or parents' income.

-An education authority does not have to provide transport to a school of a parent’s choice if that school is beyond walking distance and a nearer suitable one exists.
-If the education authority refuses to help with transport costs because of this, you will have to argue the case on the grounds that the nearer alternative school is not suitable.
+An education authority doesn't have to provide transport to a school of your choice if that school is beyond walking distance and a nearer suitable one exists.
+If the education authority refuses to help with transport costs because of this, you'll have to argue that the nearer alternative school isn't suitable.

-If you are refused help with transport, or if transport is withdrawn, you could try to get the decision changed using the local appeals procedure.
-The appeals procedure will vary between areas so you should check with your education authority for details.
+If you're refused help with transport, or if transport is withdrawn, you could try to get the decision changed using the local appeals procedure.
+The appeals procedure will vary between areas, so you should check with your education authority for details.

-If you are 16-19 years old, and studying at school or college beyond school leaving age, and come from a low income household, you may be eligible for financial assistance from an Education Maintenance Allowance (EMA).
+If you're 16 to 19 years old and studying at school or college beyond school leaving age, and you come from a low-income household, you may be eligible for financial assistance from an Education Maintenance Allowance (EMA).

 Equipment and activities

-If an item or an activity is part of the school curriculum, then the school must provide it free of charge.
-However the school is entitled to charge for articles or materials which pupils wish to keep, for example items of woodwork or cooking.
+If an item or an activity is part of the school curriculum, the school must provide it free of charge.
+However, the school is entitled to charge for articles or materials which pupils wish to keep, for example items of woodwork or cooking.

-If you are being asked to pay for something which is part of the curriculum you should approach the school, in the first instance, and then the local authority, to see if the problem can be resolved.
+If you're being asked to pay for something which is part of the curriculum, you should first approach the school, and then the local authority, to see if the problem can be resolved.

-Schools may be able to help with the cost of other activities which are not part of the curriculum, for example, school trips.
-If you are finding it difficult to meet the cost you should contact the head teacher to see if there is a school fund which may be able to help.
+Schools may be able to help with the cost of activities which aren't part of the curriculum, for example school trips.
+If you're finding it difficult to meet the cost, you should contact the headteacher to see if there's a school fund which may be able to help.

-Leaving school but going on to college or university
+Leaving school and going to college or university

 If you decide to leave school but want to go on to college or university, as long as you have the entrance requirements, you can attend a full-time course at a Scottish college or university and the Scottish government will pay your course fees for you.
 There are a number of ways in which you can get additional financial help.
-A leaflet with more information about help for the costs of learning is available on the website of the Scottish government at www.gov.scot .
+Find out more about budgeting and funding for students on the Student Information Scotland website.

 Special needs at college or university

-If you have special needs, for example, you use a wheelchair and are planning to attend college or university you will have to find out what facilities there are.
-All colleges and universities have to have an accessibility strategy to ensure that they do not discriminate against you on the grounds of a disability.
+If you have special needs, for example you use a wheelchair, and are planning to attend college or university, you'll have to find out what facilities there are.
+All colleges and universities have to have an accessibility strategy to ensure they don't discriminate against you on the grounds of a disability.
 Find out more about discrimination because of a disability.

 Other sources of help

-If you are finding it difficult to meet the costs of education you should check whether you are entitled to any social security benefits.
+If you're finding it difficult to meet the costs of education, you should check if you're entitled to any social security benefits.
 As well as possibly bringing more money into the household, receipt of a particular benefit is often a condition of getting further help from the local authority.

-For a full benefits check, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+For a full benefits check, you should consult an experienced adviser, for example at a Citizens Advice Bureau.
+Find out where to get advice.

-The school may have funds which can be used for help with certain items, or may keep stocks of second hand uniforms.
-You should contact the pupil’s school for further information.
+The school may have funds which can be used for help with certain items, or it may keep stocks of second-hand uniforms.
+You should contact the school for further information.

 Help from charities

-Some charities give grants to parents to help with the costs of education.
-These charities often have a very limited amount of money to give and usually have very specific criteria which must be met in order to get a grant.
-Although the criteria vary widely, some common examples could be that parents live in a particular area or belong to a particular religion.
+Some charities give parents grants to help with the costs of education.
+These charities often have a very limited amount of money to give and usually have very specific criteria which you must meet to get a grant - for example, you may have to live in a particular area or belong to a particular religion.

-You may be able to get information about local charities, and help with applying, at a Citizens Advice Bureau - where to get advice.
+You may be able to get information about local charities, and help with applying, at a Citizens Advice Bureau.
+Find out where to get advice.